jfrerich/my-READMEs/Vim.md

       test  ->  test function
       tt  ->  test table

-      var  ->  variable declaration
-      vars  ->  variables declaration
       select  ->  select channel
       switch  ->  switch, case
       rt  ->  return

-    :A, :AV, :AS - :GoAlternate - alternate to and from <file>.go and <file>_test.go

-    Move Between Functions (Uses Ctrl-P)
+###### _Move Between Functions (Uses Ctrl-P)_

+    Guru (editor tool for navigating and understanding Go code)

       :GoDecls opens the current file and lists all available function declarations :GoDeclsDir is the same as :GoDecls, the only difference is it parses all Go files under the current directory

       :GoReferrers -> find references to the selected identifier, scanning all packages in the workspace.
-Result is location list :GoDescribe -> Like :GoInfo, but give more info
-                    - show methdod set of a type, declarations of a package :GoImplements -> find the interface a type implements (shows location list)
+Result is location list :GoDescribe -> Like :GoInfo, but give more info show methdod set of a type, declarations of a package :GoImplements -> find the interface a type implements (shows location list)

-    Refactor It
+###### _Refactor It_

       :GoRename -> search all packages under GOPATH and renames all identifiers that depend on the identifier
       :GoFreevars (visual select code) -> result is quickfix list of all